adbc-drivers/mysql/README.md

   limitations under the License.
 -->

-# ADBC MySQL Driver - Go
+# ADBC Driver for MySQL

 Not affiliated with MySQL or Oracle.